-PMD¢ Marine Meteorology &Tropical Cyclone Warning Centre issues warnings to port officers whose parts are likely to be affected by adverse weather.
-They are also advised to hoist visual storm warning signals for the benefit of ships at the port and those out at sea.
+PMD's Marine Meteorology &Tropical Cyclone Warning Centre issues warnings to the Ports whose parts are likely to be affected by adverse weather.
+They are also advised to hoist the visual storm warning signals for the benefit of ships at the port and those out at sea.
 The information is, in most cases, conveyed by facsimile, SMS and telephone.
-The meaning of the port warning signals used in Pakistan ports is given in Annex-II-G.
+The meaning of the port warning signals used in Pakistan ports is given in Attachment to Annex-II-G.